cchitsiang/awesome-stars/README.md

 - [square/mortar](https://github.com/square/mortar) - A simple library that makes it easy to pair thin views with dedicated controllers, isolated from most of the vagaries of the Activity life cycle.
 - [novoda/bonfire-firebase-sample](https://github.com/novoda/bonfire-firebase-sample) - An app to discuss your favourite emojis.
 This is a sample app built with Firebase.
 - [PleaseCallMeCoder/PrettyGirls](https://github.com/PleaseCallMeCoder/PrettyGirls) - A personal App based on gank.io.
-- [facebook/TextLayoutBuilder](https://github.com/facebook/TextLayoutBuilder) - An Android library that allows you to build text layouts more easily.
 - [material-components/material-components-android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android
 - [joelittlejohn/jsonschema2pojo](https://github.com/joelittlejohn/jsonschema2pojo) - Generate Java types from JSON or JSON Schema and annotate those types for data-binding with Jackson, Gson, etc
 - [SilenceDut/KnowWeather](https://github.com/SilenceDut/KnowWeather) - 一款美观、实用的天气app。实践了模块化架构 和 Android Architecture Components